TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 .. note::

-   For information how to handle deprecations in the TYPO3 Core, see the Contribution Guide: :ref:`t3contribute:deprecations`.
+   For information how to handle deprecations in the `TYPO3 Core`:pn:, see the Contribution Guide: :ref:`t3contribute:deprecations`.

-Since TYPO3 4.3, calls to deprecated functions are logged to track usage of deprecated/outdated methods in the TYPO3 Core.
+Since TYPO3 4.3, calls to deprecated functions are logged to track usage of deprecated/outdated methods in the `TYPO3 Core`:pn:.
 Developers have to make sure to adjust their code to avoid using this old functionality since deprecated methods will be removed in future TYPO3 releases.

 .. index:: Deprecation; Log